jasonwolfg/zoom-meetings-sms/blueprint/index.md

 * [Additional resources](#additional-resources "Goes to the Additional resources section")

 ## Solution components

 * **Genesys Cloud** - A suite of Genesys cloud services for enterprise-grade communications, collaboration, and contact center management.
 Contact center agents use the Genesys Cloud user interface.
 * **Genesys Cloud API** - A set of RESTful APIs that enables you to extend and customize your Genesys Cloud environment.
-The Genesys Cloud API for agentless SMS notification sends the meeting information to the caller.
+This solution uses the API to send meeting information to the caller as an agentless outbound SMS notification.
 * **Amazon Web Services** - Amazon Web Services (AWS), a cloud computing platform that provides a variety of cloud services such as computing power, database storage, and content delivery.
 AWS hosts Genesys Cloud.
-* **Zoom** - A meeting and communication app.
+* **Zoom** - A virtual meeting and collaboration app.
 Zoom is the app that hosts the meeting for our solution.

 ## Prerequisites